najaxjs/najax/README.md

 # najax

+jQuery ajax is stupid simple.

-A lightweight wrapper for the nodejs http request object to enable jquery ajax style serverside requests in nodejs.
+This project provides a lightweight wrapper for the nodejs http request object that enables jquery ajax style syntax when making serverside requests to other webpages in node.js

+It features very flexible method overloads to suit various styles, including with jquery style deferreds.

+It seamlessly handles ssl and makes some reasonable assumptions based on inputs but as usual everything can be overridden by passing an options object.

-the x is a lie.
+The x is a lie.

 ## Getting Started
 Install the module with: `npm install najax`